davidthewatson/davidthewatson.github.io/src/about/index.md

 <dd>make something bad better or more tolerable</dd>
 </dl>

-Now I joke with friends and family that *I've cured diabetes*.
-They laugh out loud.
+I may joke with friends and family that *I've cured diabetes* but they rightfully laugh out loud.
+The best a patient like me can do is play a doctor on television triaging the trauma.

-Of course, I haven't actually cured diabetes, but the [path](https://dornsife.usc.edu/news/stories/a-diet-that-mimics-fasting-may-reverse-type-1-and-type-2-diabetes/#:~:text=Longo%20and%20his%20team%20also,could%20alleviate%20diabetes%20in%20humans.) to [remission](https://www.valterlongo.com/diabetes-obesity/) is [clear](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5357144/) and the milestones are [clearer](https://www.bbc.com/news/health-39070183) yet.
+Of course, I can't actually cure diabetes, but the [path](https://dornsife.usc.edu/news/stories/a-diet-that-mimics-fasting-may-reverse-type-1-and-type-2-diabetes/#:~:text=Longo%20and%20his%20team%20also,could%20alleviate%20diabetes%20in%20humans.) to [remission](https://www.valterlongo.com/diabetes-obesity/) is [clear](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5357144/) and the milestones are [clearer](https://www.bbc.com/news/health-39070183) yet.
 Many of those milestones emerged recently:

 * 2019
     * Adopted a whole-foods, plant-based (WFPB) diet